deviserplatform/deviserplatform/README.md

+﻿# Deviser Platform
-﻿## Welcome to Deviser Platform
+## Welcome to Deviser Platform
 An open-source, cross-platform, rapid application and web content development framework [https://www.deviser.io](https://www.deviser.io)

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/nbaz6DsqXhU/0.jpg)](https://www.youtube.com/watch?v=nbaz6DsqXhU)

 ###About
 Deviser is an open-source unique platform to develop modern web applications and web content management system based on ASP.NET Core that runs on Windows, Linux and macOS .
 This platform enables developers to create modern web application and empowers any user groups to create dynamic contents by just drag-and-drop on a dynamic layout in no time.
 Deviser Platform is completely free and Open Source on Github.
-[Read more](https://www.deviser.io/About)
+[Read more](https://www.deviser.io/About) about the project **Vision** and **Mission.**

 ### What does this project do?
 1. Provides a basic setup to develop modern web application.
-No need to write boilerplate codes on every new projects.
+Therefore, no need to write boilerplate codes on every new projects.
 2. Accelerates development speed by reusing the code as much as possible.
 3. Offers most flexible templates and layouts based on razon syntax.

 ### Target of Audience
-1. Non technical users to manage and publish contents.
+1. Non technical users to manage and publish web contents.
 2. Developers to build modular web applications faster.
 3. Front-End developers to build websites faster.